sciris/sciris_paper/paper.md

 it should be: re-runnable, repeatable, reproducible, reusable, and replicable [@benureau2018re].
-A key aspect to ensure these properties is readability of tutorials, documentation and especially of code itself. **But it is essential to note that programming abstractions may not be a great way to express human-readable scientific ideas, which is what scientific code should convey**.
+A key aspect to ensure these properties is readability of tutorials, documentation and especially of code itself. **But it is essential to note that low level programming abstractions may not be a great way to express human-readable scientific ideas or solutions, which is what scientific code should convey**.
 For instance, one of the reasons PyTorch has become popular in academic and in research environments is its success in making models easier to write compared to TensorFlow [@pytorch-research].

-The need for libraries that provide "simplifying interfaces" is reflected by the development of various notable libraries in scientific Python ecosystem, that have enabled researchers focus their time and efforts on solving problems, prototyping solutions, deploying applications and educating their communities.Some of these include PyTorch, seaborn [@waskom2021seaborn], DataLad [@halchenko2021datalad], pingouin [@vallat2018pingouin], hypothesis [@maciver2019hypothesis], Mayavi [@ramachandran2011mayavi] and PyVista[@sullivan2019pyvista], just to name a few though there are many more.
+The need for libraries that provide "simplifying interfaces" for research applications is reflected by the development of various notable libraries in scientific Python ecosystem, that have enabled researchers focus their time and efforts on solving problems, prototyping solutions, deploying applications and educating their communities.Some of these include PyTorch, seaborn[@waskom2021seaborn], DataLad [@halchenko2021datalad], pingouin [@vallat2018pingouin], hypothesis [@maciver2019hypothesis], Mayavi [@ramachandran2011mayavi] and PyVista [@sullivan2019pyvista], just to name a few though there are many more.

 Sciris itself traces its origins to 2014, initially created to support development of the Optima suite of models[@kerr2015optima].
 Among the existing libraries at the time we had not found one that simplified the complex semantics of powerful containers or the parallelisation of trivial yet data-intensive operations.
-In our work, we kept encountering the same inconveniences over and over while building scientific webapps, and so began collecting the tools we used to overcome them into a shared library.
+We kept encountering the same inconveniences over and over while building scientific webapps, and so began collecting the tools we used to overcome them into a shared library.
 While Python was, and still is, considered an easy-to-use language for beginners,